overture-stack/SONG/docs/usage/06-client-reference.md

     | `-d`, `--input-dir` | Directory containing upload files |

     :::info
-    For more information, see the [documentation on submitting data with Song](/).
+    For more information, see our [documentation on submitting data with Song](/docs/core-software/Song/usage/submitting-metadata).
     :::

 ### Publish